Paula Brébion: Success

 After Rouffe's death in December 1885, Brébion returned to Paris where she was offered an opportunity to sing at the Eden Concert, but she did not fulfil her contractual commitment: she suffered from laryngitis and the Eldorado theatre, directed by Mr Renard, offered her a better deal.
 This breach of contract cost her 10,000 francs, which she only finished paying back in 1890.
 In August 1886, she had a huge success in the Eldorado theatre with the show Mathurin.

 Having never had a singing teacher, Paula Brébion trained herself, creating light, bawdy and patriotic songs such as L'Aigrette, Mon Petit Tapin, La Mobilisation, Recommençons si tu veux and Les 15 jours d'un Oiseau.
 Considering herself a good musician, she was supported in her creations by the musicians Lucien Collin, Wachs, Liouville, Paul Foucher and her writers Gil (Eugène Hubert of La Figaro), Péricault, Lucien Delormel or Léon Garnier.
 She considered the public to be capricious and that to please an audience, one needed "spicy songs, natural Cayenne barely disguised in an aphrodisiac sauce".
 She said "we pay less attention to the artist than to her dress and, to please, it is better to have a 2,500 franc dress than a very pretty voice".

-Singing in various Parisian theatres (the Eden-Concert, the Scala, the Bataclan (theatre), the Alcazar d'Été, Les Ambassadeurs (restaurant)), she also made several tours of the provinces.
+Singing in various Parisian theatres (the Eden-Concert, the Scala, the Bataclan (theatre), the Alcazar d'Été, the Café des Ambassadeurs), she also made several tours of the provinces.
 In April 1887, she was in Lyon, then returned to the Eldorado in October for its reopening after renovation.
 In 1888, she was in Vichy for the summer season and returned to the Eldorado in the autumn for the winter season.

 She sang La Marseillaise at the Eldorado on the bank holidays of 13 and 14 July 1889.
 Deeply in love with her country, she refused offers to sing in Germany because she "hated the Prussians" and also resented the inhabitants of Antwerp: during one of her concerts, three spectators had to be expelled for protesting against one of her patriotic songs.